divisbyzero/Two-Perspective-Words/README.md

 # Two-Perspective Words

-This repository contains an OpenSCAD model for generating **two-view word sculptures** — 3D designs that spell one word when viewed from the left and a different word when viewed from the right.
-These dual-perspective illusions make compelling gifts, conversation pieces, or educational demos in geometry and design.
+This repository contains an OpenSCAD model for generating **two-view word sculptures**—3D designs that spell one word when viewed from the left and a different word when viewed from the right.

 ## Description

-- The model takes two words (of equal length) and creates a unified 3D sculpture.
+- The model takes two words (of equal length) and creates a 3D object.
-- One word is visible from a **-45° angle**, the other from **+225°**.
-- Each letter is extruded, centered on the Z-axis, and intersected with its rotated pair.
+- The words are visible from **45° angles** on each side.
 - A **rounded baseplate** supports the design for 3D printing stability.
 - Symbols like **♥** are supported with font switching and custom scaling.